Skip to Main Content

 General search tips

-• The most popular way to search Factiva is by keyword and date via the Free Text Search.
-Use these fields when you already know the title of an article or are trying to find articles on a certain topic.
+The most popular way to search Factiva is the classic search which uses keyword and date via the Free Text Search box.
+This search option is useful when you have specific information, e.g., the title of an article, of if trying to search for articles on a certain topic.

-• The Date field will automatically default to "All Dates."
-Narrow the publication date using the drop-down of predetermined time frames (e.g. "In the last day", "In the last five years", etc.) or entered as a custom range.
+• Click "All Dates" to narrow the search to other time frames (e.g. "In the last day", "In the last five years", etc.) or to enter a custom range.

-• Search terms should be connected by AND or another boolean operator (see below).
-Factiva automatically searches for terms without operators as phrases.
+• Search terms should be connected using boolean operators (see chart below) as Factiva searches for terms without the operators.

 AND Results must include both terms Verizon AND "marketing strategy"